HcashOrg/hcexplorer/db/hcpg/README.md

-# `package dcrpg`
+# `package hcpg`

-The `dcrpg` provides functions to manipulate PostgreSQL tables storing blocks, transactions, inputs, and outputs.
+The `hcpg` provides functions to manipulate PostgreSQL tables storing blocks, transactions, inputs, and outputs.

 ## Performance and Bulk Loading